LogtalkDotOrg/logtalk3/README.md

 6. CUSTOMIZATION
 ----------------

-The file `CUSTOMIZE.txt` provides detailed instructions for customizing the Logtalk installation and working environment.
+The file `CUSTOMIZE.md` provides detailed instructions for customizing the Logtalk installation and working environment.

 7. RUNNING
 ----------

-The file `QUICK_START.txt` provides quick instructions for those of you in a hurry to run Logtalk, provided that your favorite Prolog compiler is supported.
+The file `QUICK_START.md` provides quick instructions for those of you in a hurry to run Logtalk, provided that your favorite Prolog compiler is supported.